 One question we get all the time… literally all the time… “I built a website for this dude and he never paid me.
 Can I deduct the amount he owes me?”
 It depends.
 If you are cash-basis then No since you never recognized the income nor paid taxes on it.
 If you are accrual-basis where you invoiced the dude and recognized the income as taxable, then Yes.
-To recap, you can only deduct a bad debt if you previously recognized the income.
+To recap, you can only deduct a bad debt if you previously recognized the income, dude or no dude.

-Keep in mind that over time accrual-basis and cash-basis converge for most small businesses.
-From year to year things might be different, but after 2-3 years historical net income between the accounting methods will start to converge.
-After a decade or more, historical net income is virtually identical between accrual and cash.
+Keep in mind that over time accrual-basis and cash-basis converge for most small businesses that are stable and not growing.
+From year to year things might be different, but after a decade or more, historical net income is virtually identical between accrual and cash.
 Sure, there are probably extreme and rare examples where this statement fails, but generally speaking it holds.

 There are some nuances that we must take care of in a cash-based world.
 Four scenarios tend to repeat themselves often-

 - You intend to make a 401k employer contribution by March 15.
 Cash hasn’t left the checking account yet, however, you want to deduct the 401k contribution on your tax return.
 We would record the 401k Contribution expense (debit) with a corresponding 401k Liability (credit).